Transportation at the COA

 What is the transportation program?
 The COA transportation program is an all-volunteer run service to our senior neighbors in our nine area communities.
-We normally drive from our members as far north as Dartmouth-Hitchcock and as far south as Concord Hospital.
+We normally drive as far north as Dartmouth-Hitchcock and as far south as Concord Hospital.
 No fees are charged for this program, but all are encouraged to contribute to COA at year end.
 Volunteer drivers and volunteer schedulers are the backbone of this program.

 Volunteer drivers!
 An all-volunteer driving force serve nine area towns making up COA’s service area, encompassing 329.3 square miles.
 Volunteers cover their own insurance and fuel costs, and offer door-to-door service.
 We are always seeking new volunteers who wish to give back to their community.

 What does it cost?
 This program is offered at no charge to members who qualify and is delivered in a compassionate, caring fashion.